Valerio Scanu: Growing up

 In 2000 he participated in the Festival "Canzoni sotto l'albero", during this festival he ranked third.

 In 2002, Scanu participated in another TV program "Bravo Bravissimo" presented by Mike Bongiorno, and won the first prize.

 During the summer months of years 2001–2007, Valerio Scanu performed several times at a piano bar in his hometown entertaining tourists of all nationalities with his voice.

 In 2007 Scanu participated in various auditions such as the French version American Idol, Italian version X-Factor, and the musical Giulietta e Romeo by Riccardo Cocciante.
 He was not selected in any of these auditions.
 During the same year the took part in the Theatrical representation of the musical Notre Dame de Paris hosted in his hometown, acting the part of the singer 'Gregoire'.

 Amici di Maria De Filippi

 In 2008, Valerio Scanu participated as a contestant in the 8th edition of the TV talent show Amici di Maria De Filippi, during the final show he ranked second.

-In January 2009 SonyBMG Italy released "Scialla", a compilation of the songs sung by the contestants of Amici di Maria De Filippi.
+In January 2009 Sony BMG Italy released "Scialla", a compilation of the songs sung by the contestants of Amici di Maria De Filippi.
 In the album two unpublished songs of Valerio Scanu were inserted: "Can't Stop" and "Domani".
 The album reached rank number one in the Italian charts.